Everything you should look for when evaluating an SMS marketing platform to help you scale a list of subscribers, drive revenue, and build loyalty.

 Make sure nothing stands in the way of your ability to grow your subscriber list, send and schedule messages, create targeted segments, analyze the performance of your program, and more.
-Consider how much guidance you’ll receive from your SMS partner, and if they offer training and learning opportunities that will help you boost your strategy (and revenue!).
+Consider how much guidance you’ll receive from your SMS partner, and if they offer training and learning opportunities that'll help you boost your strategy (and revenue).

 Explore Attentive’s Playbook and learn how our team will help you quickly get started, including:

-- Guidance at every step of the way, from scaling and launching your program, to setting revenue goals.
+- Guidance at every step of the way, from launching and scaling your program, to setting revenue goals.